|Latest Update 3rd February 2018.|

 You don't need a formal structure like the one above to make thermal compost, but this one has been designed to make relatively small batches with less effort.

-Usually this method needs a compost heap containing at least a cubic metre of material so the outer layers provide enough insulation to heat the heap up to the required 55 to 65 degrees centigrade.
+Usually this method needs a compost heap containing at least a cubic metre of material so the outer layers can provide enough insulation to heat the heap and maintain it in the required range of 55 to 75 degrees centigrade.

-My new bin has a capacity of 418 litres and is better suited to my small suburban garden where space and organic waste are in short supply.
-The bins walls, floor and roof are insulated and hold the heat in, easily raising the temperature to the required levels.
+My bin has a capacity of 418 litres and is better suited to my small suburban garden where space and organic waste are in short supply.
+The bins walls, floor and roof are insulated and hold the heat in, easily raising and holding the temperature at the required levels.

 Its important to supply the composting (aerobic) microbes with plenty of oxygen, so the bin's contents must be exposed to air periodically during the course of this process.
-The hot compost bin is designed to be split into 2 halves so it can easily be moved to a suitable new space and re-assembled.
+The bin wall is designed to split into 2 halves so it can easily be moved to a suitable new space and re-assembled with the base and lid.
 The compost, which was left behind, is tossed through the air back into the bin in its new location aerating and re-mixing it at the same time.

-The temperature of the compost must be regulated during each cycle so we know how the break down process is progressing.
+The temperature of the compost must be monitored during each cycle so we know how the break down process is progressing.
 I use a stainless steel thermometer with a 500mm probe to monitor this temperature.
 Its long enough to reach into the centre of the heap and the dial gauge is easy to read.

 Go to my page "How to Build a Hot Compost Bin" for more information.